vl4ds/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-device-type.rst

 rather request that they are generated within the Device-type handler.
 For example:

-In the service manager
+In the service manager:

 .. code-block:: groovy

     childName.generateEvent(data)

-In the device handler
+In the device handler:

 .. code-block:: groovy